Juul/renegade-lims/README.md

 WARNING: It's _really_ important that you ensure each lab has a unique `settings.labBarcodePrefix` or you will end up with barcode collisions between labs.

+You will also almost certainly want to change the `masterPassword` and `initialUser.password`.

 # Generate certificate

 ```